-Stripmap mode acquires data with an 80 km swath at 5 m by 5 m spatial resolution (single look).
-The ground swath is illuminated by a continuous sequence of pulses while the antenna beam is pointing to a fixed azimuth angle and an approximately fixed off-nadir angle.
+Stripmap (SM) mode acquires data with an 80 km swath at slightly better than 5 m by 5 m spatial resolution (single look).
+The ground swath is illuminated by a continuous sequence of pulses while the antenna beam is pointing to a fixed azimuth angle and an approximately fixed off-nadir angle (this is subject to small variations because of roll steering).
 SM images have continuous along track image quality at an approximately constant incidence angle.

 The following table shows the main characteristics of Stripmap mode.

 Table 1: Characteristics of Stripmap mode